FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Create a vector

-[Vectors](http   *//en.wikipedia.org/wiki/Euclidean_vector) are one of the most important pieces of information when building shapes.
-They usually contain three numbers (but not necessarily always)   * the X, Y and Z cartesian coordinates.
-You create a vector like this   *
+[Vectors](http://en.wikipedia.org/wiki/Euclidean_vector) are one of the most important pieces of information when building shapes.
+They usually contain three numbers (but not necessarily always): the X, Y and Z cartesian coordinates.
+You create a vector like this:

 ```python
 myVector = App.Vector(3, 2, 0)
 ```

 We just created a vector at coordinates X = 3, Y = 2, Z = 0.
 In the Part module, vectors are used everywhere.
 Part shapes also use another kind of point representation called Vertex which is simply a container for a vector.
-You access the vector of a vertex like this   *
+You access the vector of a vertex like this:

 ```python